kamzolov-opt/kamzolov-opt.github.io/content/papers/29_cubic_quasi_newton_21/index.md

 ---
-title: 'FLECS: A Federated Learning Second-Order Framework via Compression and Sketching'
+title: 'Accelerated Adaptive Cubic Regularized Quasi-Newton Methods'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - admin
+  - Klea Ziu
   - Artem Agafonov
-  - admin
-  - Rachael Tappenden
-  - Alexander Gasnikov
   - Martin Takáč

 # Author notes (optional)